purvaspatel/Teams-Productivity/README.md

 9. Edit Project details, update a project with new users/remove users etc.
 10. Whiteboard [draw, change colors, add texts with various fonts, add images, select, delete, export to PNG] added for personal use.
 11. Chat with team members part of projects.
+12. Tasks and chats associated with a project deleted when the project is deleted.
 Upcoming features I am working on:
 1. Remove user from a team.
 2. Create document like Notion.